gregfromstl/gregfromstl/README.md

 # Hey 👋
-### My goal is to develop accessible learning mediums for anyone who doesn't excel in traditional education environments (i.e. schools).
+### My goal is to develop tools designed for spontaneous, organic learning.

 Interested in...
 - 🌱 Education